Leonardus

 The Doxygen-generated HTML documentation can be found in ./public/doxygen/

-Each 'Suite' directory contains a collection of test cases.
+Each 'TS/*' directory contains a test suite = a collection of test cases.

 ./tmp